PNNL-Comp-Mass-Spec/InfernoRDN/readme.txt

 InfernoRDN is licensed under the Apache License, Version 2.0; you may not use this file except in compliance with the License.
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0

-All publications that utilize this software should provide the citation below and appropriate acknowledgement to PNNL and the OMICS.PNL.GOV website.
+All publications that result from the use of this software should include the following acknowledgment statement:

+Portions of this research were supported by NIH, DOE, and Pacific Northwest National Laboratory (PNNL), in addition to the Center for Proteomics, Translational Genomics Research Institute (TGEN).

 However, if the software is extended or modified, then any subsequent publications should include a more extensive statement, using this text or a similar variant: